-Maintenance expenses are based on the size of the home and added into the residual income calculations.
+Maintenance expenses are based on the size of the home and added to the residual income calculations.
 As stated above, ask the loan officer if they can explain this.
 Chances are they are not aware of how residual income affects each VA loan.

 VA Loans For Bad Credit And Low Credit Scores